 a.
 Local Voice Time Broadcast: Voice broadcast notification of shot times will be initiated from the Firing Control Point on Enyu (all shots except No. 4) and Parry (all shots).
-This broadcast will be transmitted on frequencies of 15% 5% and 126.18 MCS.
+This broadcast will be transmitted on frequencies qq of 126.18 MCS.
 Ships in the area will retransmit to airborne elements.
-Present plans are to broadcast time signals at times; minus 3 hours, minus 2 hours, minus 1 hour, minus 45 minutes, minus 30 minutes, minus 20 minutes, minus 15 minutes, minus 15 minutes, minus 1 minute, minus 45 seconds, minus 30 seconds, minus 15 seconds, minus 10 seconds, and each second thereafter to shot time.
+Present plans are to broadcast time signals at times; minus 3 hours, minus 2 hours, minus 1 hour, minus 45 minutes, minus 30 minutes, minus 20 minutes, minus 15 minutes, minus 10 minutes, minus 5 minutes, minus 1 minute, minus 45 seconds, minus 30 seconds, minus 15 seconds, minus 10 seconds, and each second thereafter to shot time.